Getting error code 229 on your Lennox® furnace?

-It’s important to have a professional like one from Aramendia Plumbing, Heating and Air in San Antonio handle repairing or replacing this part.
+It’s important to let a pro like one from Aramendia Plumbing, Heating and Air in San Antonio handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

 We want you to be fully satisfied with our furnace repair in San Antonio.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and use less energy.
+Two-stage furnaces have various pressure switches to let the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be operating correctly if your furnace inducer motor switches on in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds later.
+Your low pressure switch may not be operating correctly if your furnace inducer motor switches on in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds later.

 Your furnace will demonstrate something’s wrong with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.